madlambda/nash/proposal/1-scope-management.md

 Will work, since we assigned a new value to the outer **l** before creating a new **l** var.

+The approach described here is very similar to how variables are handled in [Lua](https://www.lua.org/), with the exception that Lua uses the **local** keyword, instead of var.

+Also, Lua allows global variables to be created by default, on Nash we prefer to avoid global stuff and produce an error when assigning new values to variables that do not exist.

 ## Proposal II - "outer"